lsst-dm/dmtn-210/index.rst

 Overview
 ========

-Rubin's Alert Distribution System is implemented in the integration environment at the interim data facility (the "IDF").
+We describe the deployment of Rubin's Alert Distribution System in the integration environment at the interim data facility (the "IDF").
 The implementation runs on the shared Rubin Science Platform Kubernetes cluster in the IDF.

 This document aims to be a point-in-time record of what exists, and to explain implementation decisions made during construction.